-"LFO" sidebar
+"LFO" (modulation) sidebar

 On the lower right the LFO's, CV's, and other information related to modulation is displayed.
-The display mode for this section can be cycled with [Shift] + [View], but please note that many of these modes are not yet finished.
+The display mode for this section can be cycled with [Shift] + [View], or by holding down [View] and turning the (Op encoder).